-You can use Be Part of Research to search for a study that you may want to take part in.
-There are a number of ways you can do this:
+You can use Be Part of Research to find a study that you may want to take part in.
+There are two ways you can do this:

 - Use the search bar at the top of the page to search for a health condition, to view all of the research taking place in that area.